elcorto/psweep/doc/source/written/manual.md

 also return an empty dict if you record results in another way (see the `save_data_on_disk` example later).

-The `pset`s form the rows of a pandas `DataFrame`, which we use to store the pset and the result from each `func(pset)`.
+The `pset`s form the rows of a `pandas` DataFrame, which we use to store the pset and the result from each `func(pset)`.

 The idea is now to run `func` in a loop over all `pset`s in `params`.
 You do this